 The American black bear is one of the most studied mammalian species in North America.
 Across its range, there are characteristics of black bears that are generally universal, such as life history traits, biology, and behavior.
 This knowledge combined with a bear population's demographics, reproductive history and potential, denning ecology, and seasonal use of high conflict areas can assist a manager in making sound decisions.
-Yet an empirical comparison of the effectiveness of the various tools and techniques, or recommendations on best management practices available to assist managers, are often lacking.
-Conflicts that are reported commonly go into systems that may not keep consistent or easily accessible records (e.g., police dispatch records), that miss important details (e.g., spatial locations), or that differ from one another (e.g., differences between towns or wildlife managers).
+Yet an empirical comparison of the effectiveness of the various tools and techniques, or recommendations on Best Management Practices available to assist managers is often lacking.
+Conflicts that are reported commonly go into systems that may or may not keep accurate records (e.g., police dispatch records), that miss important details (e.g., spatial locations), or that differ from one another (e.g., differences between towns or wildlife managers).
 This information is important because conflicts may pose public safety risks including human injury or death.
 However, statutes governing agency capacity, management responsibility, and legal authority to use various management tools frequently vary among jurisdictions.
-Understanding these limitations is important for managers.
-Continuing research and adaptive management remains important because of the evolving nature of human-bear conflict management.
+Understanding these limitations is also important for managers.
+Continuing research and adaptive management remain important because of the evolving nature of humanbear conflict management.
 Bear populations in some areas are increasing both in number and distribution, and often within the urban-wildland interface where conflicts are most prominent.
 Wildlife managers may rely on strategies that often lack scientific evaluation to control conflict and maintain bear populations at targeted levels.
 With stable-to-growing bear populations and increasing human populations, the science of conflict management needs substantial development.

-Proper management requires recognizing and engaging with a public that places egalitarian values on wildlife (i.e., they may view the lives of wild animals on a level with human lives).
-Manfredo et al. (2009) theorized that mutualist values arose due to a modernized lifestyle causing people to become separated from the natural world and direct contact with wildlife.
-Additionally, the public may be unfamiliar with the science of wildlife management.
-Traditionally, wildlife managers engage with the public, who participate in regulated hunting seasons, to receive input about management goals, or with farmers and ranchers where removal of problem animals typically is less controversial.
-But today, managers are dealing with publics that hold different views on conserving wildlife under sustainable-use principles.
-In some cases, the killing of even one bear can result in negative media coverage, intense public opposition to lethal removals, and in agency policy.
-In some areas where bears are expanding their range into habitat that historically, but not recently, supported bears, people may be unaccustomed to bears and may be unwilling to tolerate their presence.
+Proper management requires recognizing and engaging with a public that places egalitarian values on wildlife, i.e. they may view the lives of wild animals on a level with human lives.
+Manfredo et al (2009) theorized that these mutualist values arose due to a modernized lifestyle whereas people became separated from the natural world and direct contact with wildlife.
+Additionally, that public may be unfamiliar with the science of wildlife management.
+Traditionally, wildlife managers engage with the public who participate in regulated hunting seasons to receive input about management goals, or with farmers and ranchers where removal of problem animals typically is not a controversial act.
+But today, managers are dealing with publics that hold different views on conserving wildlife under sustainable use principles.
+In some cases the killing of even one bear can result in negative media coverage, intense public opposition to lethal removals, and in agency policy.
+In some areas where bears are expanding their range into habitat that historically, but not recently supported bears, people may be unaccustomed to bears and may be unwilling to tolerate their presence.
 Although bears are a charismatic species that can capture people's imagination, they can also instill in humans a powerful fear and abhorrence.
 Perception and acceptance of bears is driven by books, television, and social media, as well as past personal experiences.
-How wildlife managers understand, interact with, and influence this diverse public so that conflict is reduced, and bear populations are sustained is a critical endeavor.
+Interactions with, influence among, and understating of this diverse public to reduce conflict and maintain bear populations is a delicate endeavor.
 The challenge for managers is to change these attitudes among the public by offering effective and practical solutions.